input-output-hk/marlowe-doc/docs/development/runtime-protocol-api-reference.md

 ## Messaging behavior

 On a functional level, the Marlowe protocol multiplexes the four sub-protocols into one.
-The client always sends one of these four message types (`MsgRunMarloweSync`, `MsgRunMarloweHeaderSync`, `MsgRunMarloweQuery`, `MsgRunTxJob`) to start.
+The client always sends one of these four message types (`RunMarloweSync`, `RunMarloweHeaderSync`, `RunMarloweQuery`, `RunTxJob`) to start.
 Depending on which one it started the session with, it will then continuously send that message type between client and server.
-If it starts with `MsgRunMarloweSync`, the client and server will then just exchange `MsgMarloweSync` messages back and forth.
+If it starts with `RunMarloweSync`, the client and server will then just exchange `MarloweSync` messages back and forth.
 Inside each of those is a message from the underlying `MarloweSync` protocol.
 When finished, it disconnects and the session is over.